dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Using such a rogue hypervisor, an attacker can run unauthorised applications on a guest OS without that OS realising the presence of such an application.
 With hyperjacking, an attacker can control the interaction between the VMs and the underlying physical machine.

 <mark style="background: #BABD00;">Regular security measures are ineffective against this rough hypervisor because:</mark>
-- Guest OS would remain unaware of the fact that the underlying server has been attacked and
+- Guest OS would remain unaware of the fact that the underlying server has been attacked
 - The antivirus and firewall applications cannot detect such rogue hypervisor because they are installed over the server itself

 <mark style="background: #BABD00;">Measures against hyperjacking include:</mark>
 - Hardware-assisted secure launching of the hypervisor so that rootkit level malicious programs cannot launch.
 This involves designing and using a TCB so that the hypervisor gets support at the hardware level itself